DocNow/foaf/README.md

-foaf is a small webapp that lets people log with their Twitter credentials and generate a friend-of-a-friend network for a given Twitter user.
-This can take a while, but the user can download the data once it is ready.
+foaf is a small webapp that lets people log in with their Twitter account and generate a friend-of-a-friend network for a given Twitter user.
+This can take a while in the background, but once the data is ready they can download it as a CSV file.

 Under the hood it's a Python Flask application that uses Redis and Supervisor to manage a set of workers that will go and fetch the data from the Twitter API.